waseem-i7/movie-app/README.md

 •Offline-First Strategy: "I implemented a network-first, cache-fallback strategy.
 The app provides a seamless experience whether the user is online or offline, by intelligently fetching data from the network or the local Room database."
 •Efficient Networking: "The networking layer is optimized with interceptors for authentication and logging.
-Furthermore, the search functionality is debounced to prevent excessive network requests, making the app more efficient."
+Furthermore, the search functionality is debounced to prevent excessive db requests, making the app more efficient."
-•User Experience Focus: "I paid close attention to the user experience by implementing placeholder loading states, a dark theme to match the designs, and a dedicated error screen with a retry mechanism, ensuring the user is never left at a dead end."
+•User Experience Focus: "I paid close attention to the user experience by implementing placeholder loading states, empty state, a dark theme to match the designs, and a dedicated error screen with a retry mechanism, ensuring the user is never left at a dead end."
 •Dependency Management: "I used Hilt for dependency injection, which decouples components and greatly simplifies testing and managing class dependencies throughout the app."